SueJStevens/Bootstrap-Portfolio/README.md

 I also was not able to get media responsive for the nav collapse to work properly with the logo on sm and xs with strictly bootstrap and resorted to @media in css.

+I got creative on the Contact form, but it doesn't work as well as anticipated in bootstrap responsive when screen is sm or xs.
+I've been unable to resolve before deadline to submit homework.
+Also, this form is manipulated mostly through css rather than bootstrap.

 VERY IMPORTANT NOTE TO TA's Grading:
 Bootstrap documentation allows for column wrapping.
 See this link:  https://getbootstrap.com/docs/4.0/layout/grid/#auto-layout-columns
         If more than 12 columns are placed within a single row, each group of extra columns will, as one unit, wrap onto a new line.